conchis/jcr-connect/fedorapm/README.txt

 permissions and limitations under the License.

-Changes from 0.5 release
+Changes from 0.6 release
 ================================
-Changes in functionality are minimum.
-Exceptions related to the Fedora repository have been better handled and the source code refactored.
+- Jackrabbit 2.0.0 and JCR 2.0 APIs are supported.
+- Simple full-text search against Fedora data streams is implemented.
+- All Dublin Core fields are exposed as JCR properties.

 Prerequisites
 ================================